saw235/riscv-core-dev/readme.md

 - [sv2v](https://github.com/saw235/sv2v)

 ### To start contributing
-Easiest to to get started without dealing with all the **dependencies** is to use the docker `.devcontainer` that was prepared.
+Easiest way to get started without dealing with all the **dependencies** is to use the docker `.devcontainer` that was prepared.
 This will create and prepare a virtual machine image and install all the required dependencies.

 1. Install [Docker](https://docs.docker.com/get-docker/)